 Common Pitfalls to Avoid

-- Failing to keep up with continuing education requirements, leading to license expiration.
+- Failing to maintain continuing education

 Ways to Make the Process Easier